Skellig Michael: St Michael's Church

+Monk's Graveyard

 The Monk's Graveyard is partially collapsed and smaller than when it was in active use.
 It contains stone crosses with mostly plain inscribed decorative patterns on its west side, two of which are highly detailed and believed to be early features of the site; in total over a hundred individual stone crosses have been found on the island.
 There are several large orthostats on its north and west sides.
 There are two dry stone leachta on the site.
 The larger is positioned between Saint Michael's Church and the main Oratory, and is thought to pre-date both, and once had a large upright cross at its western end, which is now broken off.
 The other is located against the monastery retaining wall at the south of the oratory.
 Human remains have been found underneath both.

-It has been estimated that no more than twelve monks and an abbot lived at the monastery at any one time.
-The monastery was continuously occupied until the late 12th or early 13th century and remained a site for pilgrimage through to the modern era.
-The diet of the island monks was somewhat different from that of those on the mainland.
-With less arable land available to grow grain, vegetable gardens were an important part of monastic life.
-Of necessity, fish and the meat and eggs of birds nesting on the islands were staples.
-Theories for the site's abandonment include that the climate around Skellig Michael became colder and more prone to storms, Viking raids, and changes to the structure of the Irish Church.
-Probably a combination of these factors prompted the community to abandon the island and move to the abbey in Ballinskelligs.
-The move was recorded by the Cambro-Norman cleric and historian Giraldus Cambrensis at the end of the 12th century when he wrote that the monks had moved to a new site on the continent.
+Oratory

+The oratory is two hundred metres above sea level and fifteen metres below the summit, is the largest and is in good condition.
+The main oratory is still largely intact and contains its original altar, bench, a water cistern and what is likely the remnants of a shrine.
+The masonry work is typical of the Early Christian period in Ireland.

+The interior of the main building is 2.3 m long and 1.2 m wide.
+The enclosure wall is made from mostly small stones.
+Although it is now worn and mostly knocked down, it would once have been around 1.5 m high.
+Today the interior is full of stone rubble fallen from the structure and the fragments of a 2.14 m tall stone cross.
+The leacht outside of it was probably used as a shrine or altar; it is too small to have been a burial site.